 What is the user’s goal?

 Most sites and apps have two or three step registration forms such as those shown below from Betfair and Leo Vegas.
 As you can see these can be long and complex forms.
-This may be a mistake as rather than focusing on the user’s goal of account creation registration forms are designed from the brand’s perspective.
+Rather than focusing on the user’s goal of account creation, registration forms are from the brand’s perspective.
 They try to encourage or force customers to make a first-time deposit before customers can check out the product.

 The danger here is that many users may not be in the right frame of mind to complete two tasks.
 They might just want to create an account so that they can first check out the games or the design of the user interface for poker games before committing to making a deposit.